 Using traditional ASTM methodology and particle profiling, condition codes are generated by evaluating the relationships among the test data.
 BOA® provides information about coke formation, contact deterioration, fluid degradation, and interrupter deterioration (baffles, arc chutes housing, etc.).
 Application of this diagnostic tool allows maintenance personnel to depart from traditional time-based maintenance practices by monitoring the condition of units to determine when maintenance becomes necessary.
 BOA® also provides a guide for the maintenance practices by monitoring the condition of units to determine when maintenance becomes necessary.
 BOA® also provides a guide for the maintenance to be performed by indicating when components reach the end of their useful life or when abnormal conditions threaten the life or operation of the circuit breaker.

 BOA® has been extensively field-tested and has proven to enhance equipment reliability.
 No false negatives have occurred with the BOA® service, which means that no tanks that have been assessed have been found to be in a poorer condition than indicated.
 Conversely, false positives are not a concern because BOA® has been designed to address the residual contamination of tanks from prior maintenance activities.
 This can occur when the used oil is replaced in the unit after repairs are made or when the unit is insufficiently cleaned and flushed after maintenance.

-Maintenance costs may be reduced by as much as ninety-two percent (92%) depending on the type of maintenance program currently being used to perform insulating oil testing and analyze the oil.
+Maintenance costs may be reduced by as much as ninety-two percent (92%) depending on the type of breaker maintenance program currently being used to perform insulating oil testing and analyze the oil.
 As an example, compare a six-year fixed-interval maintenance program to a condition-based program that results in an average maintenance interval of ten years.
 In this example, the annual average condition-based maintenance would be sixty percent of the maintenance performed using the fixed interval approach.
-Maintenance would be reduced by forty percent by using the Breaker Oil Analysis.
+Breaker maintenance would be reduced by forty percent by using the Breaker Oil Analysis.